swl10/pyslet/doc/xml/xsdatatypes.rst

 it's flag attribute set to the Python constant True instead of a string value.
 Also, when serializing the element instance the flag attribute's value would be converted to the canonical representation, which in this case would be the string "true".
+Finally, these functions raise ValueError when conversion fails, an error which the XML parser will escalate to an XML validation error (allowing the document to be rejected in strict parsing modes).

 Namespace
 ---------

+The XML schema namespace is typically used with the prefix xsi.

 ..  autodata:: XMLSCHEMA_NAMESPACE